ishwarbb/few-software-engineering-projects/project-3/README.md

 ![Arch from Project 3](../images/project-3-2.png)

-## Project Summary: Model Hive Software Architecture
+## Project Summary: ModelHub Software Architecture

 ### Overview
-Model Hive is an application designed to streamline the training, testing, and logging of Machine Learning (ML) models online.
+ModelHub is an application designed to streamline the training, testing, and logging of Machine Learning (ML) models online.
 Inspired by established platforms like Weights & Biases and Kaggle, it aims to enhance user experience by providing a user-friendly interface that allows users to manage ML models efficiently.

 ### Architectural Framework
-The architecture of Model Hive is structured around several key components, following the IEEE 42010 framework for architecture description.
+The architecture of ModelHub is structured around several key components, following the IEEE 42010 framework for architecture description.

 #### Subsystems
 1. **User Management**: Facilitates user authentication and profile management, ensuring secure access to personalized features.